Author Archives: Steve Uhlig

 Download from ACM

-This January 2023 issue contains five technical papers.
+This October 2023 issue contains three editorial notes.

 I hope that you will enjoy reading this new issue and welcome comments and suggestions on CCR Online (https://ccronline.sigcomm.org) or by email at ccr-editor at sigcomm.org.